ritusingh99/scylla-pro/README.md

 6 - check the session.client id with client .terminal id to check for which device we need to save the data for , which client id created by us equal to the the device id used by the user

+create a device

+create a device profile

+create a conenction profile

+create services attached to device profiles

+create a json of variables attached to a connnection profile and device profile , along with there types

 POSt that we will create for http